 The Company was party to various commodity derivative contracts that settled during the years ended December 31, 2022, 2023 and 2024.
 The Company enters derivative contracts when management believes that favorable future sales prices for the Company's production can be secured.
 Under the Company's swap agreements, when actual commodity prices upon settlement exceed the fixed price provided by the swap contracts, the Company pays the difference to the counterparty.
 When actual commodity prices upon settlement are less than the contractually provided fixed price, the Company receives the difference from the counterparty.
-Under the Company's collar agreements, when actual commodity prices upon settlement are less than the contractually provided fixed price, the Company pays the floor price provided by the contract, the Company receives the difference from the counterparty.
+Under the Company receives the difference from the counterparty.
+When actual commodity prices upon settlement are below the floor price provided by the contract, the Company receives the difference from the counterparty.
 When actual commodity prices upon settlement are above the ceiling price, the Company pays the difference to the counterparty.